William Emerson Ritter: The Ritter-Scripps Partnership

-Ritter and Scripps became good friends as well as business partners.
+Ritter and E.W.
+Scripps became good friends as well as business partners.
 It seemed to be an odd couple, as Ritter was kind, quiet, and scholarly, and Scripps was opinionated and boisterous, a self-described "damned old crank."
 Scripps, however, continued to push Ritter to make biology more practical.
 They came to believe that since people were biological animals, then biology ought to have some insights into human behavior and human motivation.

-Scripps paid for continuing projects of Ritter.
-By 1907 they were constructing the first laboratory on the site.

 After World War I, Scripps and Ritter became convinced that nations needed a forum to rationally work out their differences, rather than going to war.
 They became great advocates for the League of Nations, believing it could be an alternative to war.

 Both Ritter and Scripps believed that science had become too parochial.
 Many scientists had no desire to solve human problems or even share their insights with the laity.
 Many scientists felt that sharing their scientific discoveries with the popular media would somehow soil their pure discovery.
 Ritter and Scripps, on the other hand, believed that it was critical to share these scientific discoveries, and by doing so, would help people to "think like a scientist"—with a reasoned thoughtfulness.
 By the end of 1920, Ritter and Scripps had come to the conclusion that a newspaper would be the best avenue for sharing these scientific discoveries.
 With Scripps funding, and Ritter as the scientific director, they started the Science Service in Washington DC, using a newspaper format (now Science News) to share science information and discoveries.